okok7711/AminoAcid/README.md

 ...
 ```
-so far known topics are documented in
+so far known topics are documented in [the `Topics` enum](https://okok7711.github.io/AminoAcid/aminoacid/util/enums.html#Topics)

 ## Why no key?
 The aim of this library is **NOT** to make malicious bots, which is why you need to put the key in yourself.